-KCInform is an emergency alert and notification system that is used to communicate important information to County employees before, during, and after emergencies.
+KCInform9 is an emergency alert and notification system that is used to communicate important information to County employees before, during, and after emergencies.
+All employees have their King County email address automatically added upon their hire, and are strongly encouraged to add other contact information, such as phone numbers and other email addresses.
 In addition to KCOEM, members of the Department of Human Resources, the KCSO Communications Center, and various other agencies have access to create and send messages via this system.
+ALERT King County is a regional public information and notification service offered to the public that helps keep them informed about potential hazards and threats that impact their area; all King County employees are encouraged to sign up for this service, in addition to being a part of KC Inform.
 Decisions and other information may also be transmitted through phone trees, by email, by public announcement on commercial radio or television and cable stations, and/or on various social media platforms.